TeamVastsea/klpbbs_survey_frontend/README.md

 Using this system, KLPBBS users can quickly log in using their KLPBBS account without having to repeatedly register or create a new account, greatly optimizing the user experience

-## Licence
+## License

-This project is licensed under the MIT license, please refer to [LICENCE](./LICENSE) for details
+This project is licensed under the MIT license, please refer to [LICENSE](./LICENSE) for details

 ## Contribute